Hi. I’m David Soble, and I am a real estate and finance attorney here in Michigan.

-In a land contract arrangement the seller continues to hold title to the property so they still hold the deed while the purchaser makes the agreed upon installment payments for the designated time.
+In a land contract arrangement, the seller continues to hold title to the property so they still hold the deed while the purchaser makes the agreed-upon installment payments for the designated time.
 When he or she is done with all their payments the seller is obligated to convey the deed over to the buyer.
-Usually the deed will be held at a title company during the existence of land contract.
+Usually, the deed will be held at a title company during the existence of the land contract.

-In a rent to own agreement, it’s a bit different.
+In a rent-to-own agreement, it’s a bit different.
 First, another name for rent-to-own is known as a lease option.
 When it comes to buying under a rent-to-own arrangement, a portion of the rental payment will be applied to an agreed-upon purchase price in the future.
-Basically, the parties are agreeing that the tenant can buy the property in the future for a specific price and a part of each monthly rental payment will be applied to the purchahe pricce.
+Basically, the parties are agreeing that the tenant can buy the property in the future for a specific price and a part of each monthly rental payment will be applied to the purchase price.
 The amount applied to the purchase price however is usually not significant.
-For instance a tenant might agree to purchase a home for $100,000 in the future.
+For instance, a tenant might agree to purchase a home for $100,000 in the future.
 The lease payment for the property might be a thousand a month.
 Of the $1,000 maybe 50 or $100 will be applied towards the purchase price.

-A tenant in a rent to own program is legally just leasing a property whereas a purchaser of a land contract has an actual legal ownership right in their property.
+A tenant in a rent-to-own program is legally just leasing a property whereas a purchaser of a land contract has actual legal ownership right in their property.
 The land contract buyer has what we call an equitable interest and they can go and get a mortgage when they need to to pay off a land contract.
 They can refinance the land contract and have access to the equity in the property.
 This isn’t so in a rent-to-own situation.
 The tenant has no ownership rights in the property.
-In fact the tenant could lose all the money that’s been designated towards the purchase price if they fail to meet their lease obligations.
+In fact, the tenant could lose all the money that’s been designated towards the purchase price if they fail to meet their lease obligations.

-Courts however will treat a land contract owner and tenant with a rent to own agreement similarly, even though a tenant in a rent to own agreement has less rights than the buyer on a land contract.
-If the tenant is meeting their obligations in the lease and is keeping track of their payments, then courts will accord them greater rights in a property than treating them merely as a tenant who is only leasing.
+Courts however will treat a land contract owner and tenant with a rent-to-own agreement similarly, even though a tenant in a rent-to-own agreement has fewer rights than the buyer on a land contract.
+If the tenant is meeting their obligations in the lease and is keeping track of their payments, then courts will accord them greater rights in property than treating them merely as a tenant who is only leasing.

-Under a lease with option to purchase access to bank financing is more difficult because unless otherwise agreed to between landlord and tenant, lenders do not give credit for 100% rental payment towards a purchase price and landlords rarerly want the monthly rental payments applied towards rent – not towards building up any equity.
-What that means is if you’re paying $1,000 a month in rental payment you’re rarely building up any equity whereas in a land contract situation 100% of your payment will be applied towards the purchase price.
+Under a lease with the option to purchase access to the bank, financing is more difficult because unless otherwise agreed to between landlord and tenant, lenders do not give credit for 100% rental payment towards a purchase price and landlords rarely want the monthly rental payments applied towards rent – not towards building up any equity.
+What that means is if you’re paying $1,000 a month in the rental payment you’re rarely building up any equity whereas in a land contract situation 100% of your payment will be applied towards the purchase price.

 Whether you are considering a land contract or rent to own, remember, that any agreements or transactions that concern real estate and last for over one year, must be in writing to be enforceable.